nehalineogi/azure-cross-solution-network-architectures/aks/README-private-cluster.md

 Initiate Outbound traffic from AKS to On-Premises.
 Note that on-premise sees the node IP.
 You will initiate a simple HTTP server on the VPN VM (vpnvm) and see the outbound IP call from the dnsutil pod on AKS to the vpn vm HTTP server.

+You will also validate that you can resolve the API server address for the kubernetes cluster from the domain controller.
+The domain controller has a conditional forward to the hubs DNS service to allow resolution.

 **From AKS to On-premises**
 Note: On-Premises server sees the node IP.